Mercedes opens Indian factory to cut costs and boost sales

 Mercedes has begun local assembly of its GLA entry-level sports utility vehicle (SUV) and will start making the CLA saloon within a few months.

-It plans to pass on some of the tax and customs savings to customers by trimming the price of the GLA by up to 250,000 rupees (2,523 pounds) and bringing it closer to the price of rivals such as Audi's Q3 and BMW's X1.
+It plans to pass on some of the tax and customs savings to customers by trimming the price of the GLA by up to 250,000 rupees ($3,910) and bringing it closer to the price of rivals such as Audi's Q3 and BMW's X1.

 "Any premium car maker in India will be able to provide a value proposition only when they produce locally," said Puneet Gupta, senior associate at consultants IHS Automotive, adding the price cut will be a positive for Mercedes sales.